Windsor Cinema: History

 The Windsor Theatre was built in 1937 by W.H Ralph and Sons for E.P Nelson of Claremont District Pictures.
 It was constructed in brick with rendered and plastered finishes externally and internally.
 The Windsor Cinema is typical of a number of Australian cinemas built during the 1930s-40s, although the inclusion of a movable projector which could be used to screen films into the adjacent picture garden was unique at its time.
 It was officially opened on 10 September 1937 by the Chairman of the Nedlands Road Board, Mr. Bennett.
 The theatre had a seating capacity of at least 800, the largest in the district at the time.

-The cinema shared a bio-box with the picture gardens, similar to the Cygnet Cinema in South Perth.
+The cinema shared a bio-box with the picture gardens, similar to the Como Theatre in South Perth.
 This was a world first design for architect, William T. Leighton, who developed the concept of a projecting wing to the main bio-box which when coupled with a trolley rail system enabled the movie projectors to be quickly rolled from the internal to the external garden projection ports and vice versa.

 The theatre was operated by Vince Lucus until it was taken over by Independent Film Distributors.
 The gardens did not survive the introduction of television, and closed in 1968.
 Extensive renovations were done to the cinema, with the last remnants of the picture garden being demolished in 1988.
 The cinema survived the introduction of television by becoming an 'art house' venue.
 The Windsor was the first cinema to screen subtitled films in Perth.

 Sometime during the 1970s, a fire struck the cinema.
 The cinema was restored, but closed on 24 September 1983.
 The venue was purchased by Roger and Chrissie Hunt & Cyril Watson.
 They built a second indoor cinema where the gardens used to be, and opened the second screen in November 1988.
 The new 'twin' cinema has a capacity to seat 210 people and the old auditorium has seating arrangements for 500 people.
 In 1997, the old auditorium, Cinema 1, air-conditioning was upgraded from the single compressor unit of the 1960s.
 Cinema 2 had air-conditioning installed when built.

 In November 2005 the Windsor Cinema became part of the Luna Palace group, following a leasing agreement between the owners and Luna Palace management.
 In July/August 2012 Luna Palace installed NEC Digital Cinema systems in both Cinema 1 and 2 bio-boxes.